melvinrdn/DLabController/README.md

-# SLM Phase Controller
+# D-Lab Controller
-A GUI application for controlling the phase of the Santec SLM-300 (D-Lab).
+A GUI application for controlling the hadrware of the D-Lab.

-To run the program, execute "controlPhaseSLM.py", it will load all the other files as it needs to.
+To run the program, execute "DLabController.py", it will load all the other files as it needs to.

 ## Structure